rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 * Firebase Deployment: The final step in the book is  to deploy an application with Firebase.
 The books walks you through the process step-by-step to see your project online.

-**What may be included in the book?**

 * Firestore: Firebase's Firestore is the new Firebase Realtime Database.
-In the book, I would like to show how to migrate to this tech stack.
+In the book, I may show you a way to migrate to this new tech stack.
+Then it is up to you whether you want to use Firestore or Firebase's Realtime Database.

-* Cloud Functions: If I can come up with an example on how to use Firebase Cloud Functions in this application, I will include it in the book.
-So far, I have no idea what it could be, so if you have any idea, leave me a comment below.

-* Tech Stack Walkthroughs: This application is only build with React and Firebase.
-I want to show you how to migrate the project to Redux, MobX, Gatsby.js, or Next.js, so you can get understanding how it works for real businesses.
+* Source Code Projects: This application is only build with React and Firebase.
+But what about taking it on the next level to enable it for real businesses?
+That's where I want to show you how to migrate the project to Redux, MobX, or Gatsby.js.
+You will get access to variations of this application that will have additional tech:

-**What may be included in the complete course package?**

-* Source Code: You will get access to variations of this application that will have additional tech:
   * Gatsby + Firebase
   * React + Redux + Firebase
-  * Next.js + Firebase
   * React + MobX + Firebase
   * React + Semantic UI + Firebase